The SAMATE Project Department of Homeland Security

 Algorithms must be instantiated in some form: they must be rendered in some form.
 We do not (and cannot?) have pure representation.
 Executable instantiations are programs, source code, implementations, etc. Acceptance and post-development analysis must be at this level.
 The algorithm is inferred from the program.

 It is not clear whether byte code or binaries should be included with programs above or whether they should be a separate category.
 On one hand, they are below the programming language abstraction and are not subject to compilation (or interpretation).
-On the other hand, they are still static globs of bits which must be executed according to some semantics by some engine, whether a virtual machine, a processor, or something else.
+On the other hand, they are still static globs of bits that must be executed according to some semantics by some engine, whether a virtual machine, a processor, or something else.

 Finally one may check an execution.
 What did the program actually do?
 (Dynamic) tests apply to executions, not programs, strictly speaking.
+Executions include the system, such as library versions, file system permissions, and operator input.

 It follows that there should be measures or metrics that apply to algorithms, programs, or executions.